 Better Employee Retention

 According to recent research, when learners have access to high-quality training resources, they’re 34% more likely to stay with a company for five years or more.
 Similarly, workers report feeling 15% more engaged with a role when they have opportunities for learning and development.
-Therefore, enterprise LMS is a great way to reduce employee churn.
+Therefore, enterprise LMS platforms are a great way to reduce employee churn.

-Good learning management systems are just as important for the early stages of a role as it is for nurturing established talent.
+Good enterprise learning management systems are just as important for the early stages of a role as it is for nurturing established talent.
 Recruitment processes can be very expensive.
 The last thing you want after spending money to build new teams is for those new employees to feel unsatisfied and leave within their first year because of a lack of learning opportunities.

-Enterprise LMS improves productivity by contributing to the creation of a more competitive workforce.
+Enterprise LMS platforms improve productivity by contributing to the creation of a more competitive workforce.
 When there isn’t an obvious “next step,” employees can easily get despondent and disengaged.
 The very concept of a career implies upward momentum.
 For a happy and productive team, everybody needs a chance to advance and learn.

 Quick, Simple, and Affordable

 Building an end-to-end training program is a mammoth task.
 Oftentimes, even mid-sized companies struggle to commit the necessary manpower, time and resources.
-However, it isn’t a problem with learning software, because the teaching processes are automated or employee-led.
+However, it isn’t a problem with eLearning software, because the teaching processes are automated or employee-led.
 With some learning management systems, there’s no need for an administrator at all.